 ||Contact | A-Z Health Index | Events & Meetings|

 “We want to encourage men to make their health a top priority.
-Men are more likely than women to be uninsured or underinsured,” said Interim State Health Commissioner Rocky McElvany.
-“Men need to visit their doctor and make sure their health screenings, tests and immunizations are up-to-date.”
+Men are more likely than women to be uninsured or underinsured,” said State Health Commissioner Dr. Terry Cline.
+“Men need to visit their doctor and make sure their health screenings, routine tests and immunizations are up-to-date.”

-Men often forget that preventive healthcare such as testicular self-exams, PSA (prostate specific antigen) blood tests, colo-rectal cancer screenings, cholesterol and blood sugar checks are an important part of staying healthy.
+Men often forget that preventative healthcare such as testicular self-exams, prostate specific antigen (PSA) blood tests, colorectal cancer screenings, cholesterol and blood sugar checks are an important part of staying healthy.
 When a man is healthy, he reduces his likelihood of illness, injuries and depression, and he has lower absenteeism at work and may have reduced healthcare costs.

-Specifically, Oklahoma is ranked 48th in the nation for cardiovascular disease death rates among men (402.7 deaths per 100,000).
-One in four Oklahoma men who die from heart disease will die before age 65.
+Oklahoma is ranked 47th worst in the nation for cardiovascular disease death rates among men (386.4 deaths per 100,000).
+Over one in four Oklahoma men who die from heart disease will die before age 65.
 Stroke is also a primary health issue for Oklahoma men, with one in five deaths from stroke occurring before age 65.

-Risk factors associated with these high rates of cardiovascular disease and stroke in Oklahoma include tobacco use, obesity, and physical inactivity, which contribute to the high mortality rates in Oklahoma, according to public health officials.
+Risk factors associated with these high rates of cardiovascular disease and stroke in Oklahoma include tobacco use, obesity, and physical inactivity.

 County health departments, Turning Point, and other community organizations have planned numerous activities in observance of National Men’s Health Month.
 Individuals are encouraged to contact their county health department to learn more about local events.